 3. Standardized Job Description Analysis

-AI tools can scan your job descriptions for gendered, exclusionary, or unnecessarily restrictive language and suggest neutral alternatives.
-Removing "must have 10+ years" when 5 years would suffice opens your pipeline to qualified candidates you'd otherwise miss.
+Scanning job descriptions for gendered, exclusionary, or unnecessarily restrictive language is something AI tools do automatically - and they suggest neutral alternatives.
+Removing “must have 10+ years” when 5 years would suffice opens your pipeline to qualified candidates you’d otherwise miss.
 Do your job posts attract diverse applicants, or do they quietly filter them out?

 4. Structured Interview Scoring

-AI can generate role-specific interview questions and standardized rubrics that force consistent evaluation across every candidate.
-This doesn't replace the interviewer.
+Standardized rubrics and role-specific interview questions can be generated by AI, forcing consistent evaluation across every candidate.
+This doesn’t replace the interviewer.
 It gives them a framework that makes bias harder to act on.
 Every candidate gets the same questions, scored against the same criteria.

 5. Data-Driven Shortlisting